emilkolvigraun/esp32.env.windows/README.md

 * pip install pyserial
 * `OPTIONAL` pip install rshell

-With *rshell* you can verify whether the scripts you wanted to upload, was actually uploaded.
+With *rshell* you can verify whether the scripts you wanted to upload, was actually uploaded.<br>

+The repository includes an example.

 ## Get Started